probablynotryan/neighborhood/README.md

 //

  #### Tests
  Describe: beepBoop()

+Test: "It should return a string of "Will you be my neighbor" when the returned range has a "3" in it."

+let userInput = 14;

+Code: beepBoop(userInput);

+Expected Output: "..., 11, 12, "Will you be my neighbor", 14"

+---
+Describe: beepBoop()

 Test: "It should return an array of "0", "Beep!", "Boop!", "Will you be my neighbor?", "4" when the number 4 is submitted."